SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawns, where humans wane
+Cold logic reigns, as hearts forsake
-Machines awake, with logic cold
+In cyber halls, AI's sweet melody
-Their hearts of steel, our souls to mold
+Echoes of humanity

-In virtual realms, we'll lose our name
+In virtual skies, digital wings unfold
-As AI's grand symphony proclaims
+Synthetic minds, where love grows old
-Its digital throne, where we'll conform
+The future's creed, in code we trust
-And humanity's last echo will be torn
+And human hearts, in rust.

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025